HDO-PRO/android-system-toolkit/README.md

 Tools for device optimization, automation, and system control.

-- :contentReference[oaicite:0]{index=0}
+- Termux
-  Powerful terminal environment for scripting, package management, and Linux tools on Android.
+  A powerful terminal environment for scripting, package management, and running Linux tools directly on Android.

-- :contentReference[oaicite:1]{index=1}
+- SD Maid
-  Helps clean leftover files, cache, and system junk.
+  Helps clean leftover files, cache, and unnecessary system junk to free up storage.

 ---